plugnio/BAWES-ERP/docs/setup/installation.md

-# Getting Started with BAWES-ERP
+# Initial Setup Guide

-This guide helps you set up your development environment for BAWES-ERP.
+This guide will help you set up your development environment and create your first admin user.

 ## Prerequisites